 - Put your knee sleeves on while performing everyday strenuous activities

-- Wear your sleeves to rehab injuries, say after surgery or if you have a sprain – this studied showed a reduction in pain and inflammation after wearing sleeves
+- Wear your sleeves to rehab injuries, say after surgery or if you have a sprain – this study showed a reduction in pain and inflammation after wearing sleeves

 Overall they’re very useful to have in your lifting equipment arsenal and I recommend every serious lifter should own a pair.

-Knee sleeves are not to be confused with knee wraps which are another type of supportive knee equipment used in heavy squatting and powerlifting trianing, and more specifically in equipped powerlifting competition.
-We have a review page covering the best knee wraps here.
+Knee sleeves are not to be confused with knee wraps which are another type of supportive knee equipment used in heavy squatting and powerlifting training, and more specifically in equipped powerlifting competition.